silvacms/documentation/source/contents/base.rst

           # Provides some more API on a Video file.
           pass

 It is all you need to do.
-On line 4, we set a ``meta_type``.
-It is a Zope 2 concept, and should identify uniquely your content type.
+On line 4, you set a ``meta_type``.
+It is a Zope 2 concept that is used to uniquely identify your content type.
+This class will old all the content related logic and data associated with your content, and be automatically saved into the ZODB.

 .. _creating-a-versioned-content:

 Creating a new versioned content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Versioned content are bit more tricky, as they are composed of two
+Versioned content are bit more tricky than regular ones, as they are
-parts: the **content** class, and the **version** class.
-The first one
+composed of two parts: the **content** class, and the **version**
-implements all content related behavior, and the later will just store
+class.
+The first one implements all content related logic and the
+later will just store the data.
+By doing this, you can have different
-the data.
+versions of your data.

 As an example, you can imagine a blog article: